lucregrassi/CAIR_client_instructions/README.md

 **Note**: to delete all client data and restart the conversation from zero, it is sufficient to remove the *state.txt* file before launching the script.

 ## How can you develop your custom client?
-A client for the CAIR server can be developed for any device equipped with a microphone/keyboard and a speaked/screen to acquire and provide speech or text.
+A client for the CAIR server can be developed for any device equipped with a microphone/keyboard and a speaker/screen to acquire and provide speech or text.
 The example script provided in this repository can be used as a starting point for implementing a client for any device.
 The only thing that should be customized is the way in which the client performs the actions contained in the **plan** field of the response to the GET request.

-For the complete list of actions and parameters consult the following guide: <fare pdf con lista di tutti gli intent + trigger sentences + plan>
+For the complete list of actions and parameters consult the following guide: <pdf con lista di tutti gli intent + trigger sentences + plan>

 For an example of client for the SoftBank Robotics' Pepper and Nao robots that manages all the actions received by the server, please refer to: https://github.com/lucregrassi/CAIRclient